cchenyixuan/OpenGL_Project/README.md

 # OpenGL_Project
 An OpenGL Project with python
-trying to mak an physical interactive engine
+trying to make an physical interactive engine